HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 10. **Levels of Representation by Tiers of Functionality with Examples** (Rhodes, B, Dynamic Content Group, 2019).
+FIG. 10.
+Levels of Representation by Tiers of Functionality with Examples (Rhodes, B, Dynamic Content Group, 2019).

 </summary>